1. Introduction and Objectives

 -

 This service manages all game-related data.
-It processes user actions, generates trivia questions, and interacts with the Large Language Model (LLM) to offer hints.
-It also calls external APIs for additional game data.
+It processes user actions, generates trivia questions, and interacts with the Large Language Model (LLM) to provide hints.
+It also makes calls to external APIs to retrieve additional data for the game.

 -